 I realize this information could be a thousand dollars and it would be a bargain.
 But you don’t have a thousand to spend, or you wouldn’t be reading this.
 Quite frankly, I’m doing it at cost.
 Why?
 War trauma.
 This is me, carrying a wounded soldier to safety.
 None of us deserved what we’ve went through these last few years.
 This project answers a problem that is so socially critical, I want you to have it.
 I want you to graduate quickly.
 I want your voice to count and to help change things.
 I want to secure our freedoms and wipe out our vulnerabilities.
 I desperately want a better world for us all to enjoy; especially for our kids, and among them is my own daughter.

-At $27, the price cost is nothing.
+At only $17, the cost is nothing.
 It’s dinner at an average restaurant.
 Your income increase alone one year from now will make it insignificant.
 For example, I immediately got a better job that came with a $14,000 increase.
 Even a $1,000 increase in pay represents a 37X return on your investment.
-And it goes through ClickBank, so I never see your credit card information.
+And it goes through PayPal, so I never see your credit card information.
 It’s totally private, safe, and secure.
 So what are the drawbacks?
 At this time, Bachelor Monkey! is in ebook format only.
 That’s no big deal, because you can print it out, which I recommend.
 It should be on your desk or table, staring you in the face instead of hidden away on your hard drive.

 Bachelor Monkey! includes: